irinelpascu/interview/README.md

 To create the users run `mongo library createAdmin.js` and `mongo library createUser.js` in the server folder

+These commands will add 2 users to the database:

+1. `username: admin, password: admin`
+2. ` username: user, password: 12345`

 ## Prerequisites
 * MongoDB
 * Maven